 One of the immersive blocks in ArcGIS StoryMaps, sidecar has a long scrolling narrative panel that can include a variety of content.
 Open up the block palette and, sure enough, the embed block is right there waiting for you.

-In the narrative panel, photos, videos, and rich embeds will appear as live content for desktop viewers (though you can change them to cards if you wish).
-Given the space constraints and limited information, simple embeds will always display as cards to ensure a smooth reading experience.
+In the narrative panel, photos, videos, rich embeds, and some simple embeds (such as ArcGIS Dashboards and ArcGIS Survey123 forms) will appear as live content for desktop viewers (though you can change them to cards if you wish).
+Given the space constraints and limited information, other simple embeds will always display as cards to ensure a smooth reading experience.

 In a sidecar’s media panel